CDrummond/music-similarity/README.md

 repeats can happen.

 `norepalb` specifies the number of tracks where an album should not be repeated.
-This does not aply to 'Various Artist' albums.
+This does not apply to 'Various Artist' albums.
 This is also not a hard-limit, as if there are too few candidates then repeats can happen.

 `previous` may be used to list tracks currently in the play queue.
 This